hirosystems/clarinet/components/clarity-vscode/README.md

 # Clarity for Visual Studio Code

 Clarity is a **decidable** Smart Contract language that optimizes for predictability and security.
+It's used on the Stacks blockchain to build decentralized applications on Bitcoin.

-This VS Code extension brings essential features to write safe and clean Clarity code: auto-completion, linting, safety checks, debugger and more.
+This VS Code extension brings essential features to write safe and clean Clarity code: auto-completion, documentation, go-to definition, linting, safety checks, debugger and more.

 ![screenshot](https://raw.githubusercontent.com/hirosystems/clarinet/develop/components/clarity-vscode/docs/images/screenshot.png)